What is Spatial Interpolation?

 Spatial Interpolation May Be Used In GIS:

-• To provide contours for displaying data graphically.
+- To provide contours for displaying data graphically.

-• To calculate some property of the surface at a given point.
+- To calculate some property of the surface at a given point.

-• To change the unit of comparison when using different data structures in different layers frequently used as an aid in the spatial decision making process both in physical and human geography and in related disciplines such as mineral prospecting and hydrocarbon exploration.
+- To change the unit of comparison when using different data structures in different layers frequently used as an aid in the spatial decision-making process both in physical and human geography and in related disciplines such as mineral prospecting and hydrocarbon exploration.

-Things to be Aware of:
+Things to be Aware of While Choosing Spatial Interpolation Technique

-• Apply an interpolation method which is most suitable to both the sample data and the study objectives.
+- Apply an interpolation method which is most suitable to both the sample data and the study objectives.
 When you are in doubt, try several methods, if available.

-• The characteristics of an interpolated surface can be controlled by limiting the input points used in the calculation of output cell values.
+- The characteristics of an interpolated surface can be controlled by limiting the input points used in the calculation of output cell values.

 The characteristics of an interpolated surface can be controlled by limiting the input points used in the calculation of output cell values.
 This can be done by limiting the number of points sampled or the area from which sampled points are taken.
 Specifying the maximum number of points to be sampled will return the points closest to the output cell location until the maximum number is reached.
 Alternatively, specifying a fixed radius in map units will select only input points within the radius distance from the center of the output cell unless there are not enough points within that radius.

 Many interpolation tools incorporate barriers that define and control surface behavior in terms of smoothness and continuity.
 Barriers are needed because sometimes interpolation operations should not be performed across features, such as fault lines, levees, cliffs, and streams, that create a linear discontinuity in the surface.
-By using barriers, changes in
+By using barriers, changes in the behavior of the surface can be described and enforced.

-Examples of Interpolation Applications
+Examples of Spatial Interpolation Applications

 Some typical examples of applications for the interpolation tools follow.
 The accompanying illustrations will show the distribution and values of sample points and the raster generated from them.